ozzieliu/Metis-DataScience-Prework/02-editors.md

 What terminal editor will you use?
 How did you make your decision?

->> vim, sine I have some experience with it.
-But sometimes emacs for simplicity sake.
+>> vim, since I have some experience with it and it's already installed on most workstations.
+But sometimes I'll use emacs for simplicity sake.

 ---